cilatpku/firework-algorithm/README.md

 There are several examples of previous proposed algorithms in the example directory, tested with CEC benchmarks.
 For easilly reproducing the results on the standard benchmarks, we also provides the benchmarks package at [https://github.com/wead-hsu/ec-benchmarks](https://github.com/wead-hsu/ec-benchmarks), where the uasage of the benchmark package is illustrated.
+For simplicity, we also provide a simple script in the example dir to install the benchmark pacakge.

 Contact
 ----